Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 ### Cloud Identity

 Cloud Identity is Identity as a Service (IDaaS) that centrally manages users and groups.
 It provides options for user and group management as well as identity federation with active directory.
 Cloud Identity provides device management options to enforce secure permissions options.
 Security options include two step verification as well as single sign on (SSO) integration.
-Cloud Identity also offers auditing log and directory management options through Google Cloud Directory Sync (GCDS).
+Cloud Identity also offers audit logs and directory management options through Google Cloud Directory Sync (GCDS).

 ### Cloud IAM Best Practices

+**General**
 * Apply only the minimal access level required
 * Predefined roles should be chosen over primitive roles
 * Grant roles at the smallest scope